 Here is a list of My Favorite Candy.
 I printed out a bunch of candy environmental clip art and attached them to a ring.
 My students can then use these candy pictures to make a list.

 Another easy and fun activity for the writing station is to have parents donate stickers and have students to label the stickers.
 I have a friend who is in to journaling and scrapbooking.
 She went through her supplies and donated a huge amount of stickers and stamps and this resulted in me creating these fun templates for this station.
 As you can see, my kids love this!
-(You can download this FREE Label a Sticker sheet from the Kindergarten Chaos Exclusive Member Club FREEBIE vault.)
+(You can download this FREE Label a Sticker for free!

 So are you convinced now to create your own writing station?!
 And just a little quick note…my writing station evolves over the school year.
 Students have the opportunity to write stories and revise and edit, but these are a few ideas to keep in your writing station.
 Ready for your freebie?!
-HERE is your FREE version of I Can Write a List.
+Get your FREE version of I Can Write a List here.
 It includes several different lists for throughout the year and includes school-themed picture cards for the first months of school!
 Enjoy and happy writing station!

 This is another one of the favorite stations.
 Students in my classroom are almost always engaged and always have something to do at this station.
 I hope you got some great ideas today!
 Please let me know with a comment or tag me on social media when you use one of these suggestions…I love to hear from teacher friends!!
 Keep following along with the 31 Days of Kindergarten series to get more ideas and tips for your students and classroom!